Kiwi Browser for Android supports Google Chrome extensions

 If for some reason you don't want to enable desktop mode, you can also download extensions in .CRX format.
 After that, you need to change the name to .ZIP, unpack the archive into a folder, and then use the "load unpacked extension" option in Kiwi.
 It's inconvenient, but it might be useful for someone.

 The program can be downloaded from the store XDA or from Google Play.
-At the same time, we note that this is not the first such browser.
-The mobile version of Firefox for Android has long supported many of the extensions that work with the desktop version.
+It should be noted that this is not the first such browser.
+The mobile version of Firefox for Android has long supported many extensions that work with the desktop version.

 Source: 3dnews.ru